mauLovera/Grimoire/README.md

 ## **Description** 📃

-Grimoire is a **DnD 5th Edition API** front-end application which allows users to look and search within the DnD 5th Edition API!
+Grimoire is a **DnD 5th Edition** front-end application which allows users to look and search within the DnD 5th Edition API!

 ## **Icebox** 🧊